J-Pouch Surgery for Ulcerative Colitis in Houston, TX

 Patients who undergo j-pouch surgery will have the area of the bowel affected by UC removed, including the rectum and colon.
 To replace the function of the large intestine, our team will use the end of the small intestine to create a pouch shaped like the letter J and attach it to the anus.
 While the surgery heals, patients will collect waste via a stoma outside of the body.
 However, once the j-pouch has healed, the stoma is no longer required, and individuals can pass waste as they had prior to surgery.

 Speak With a Specialist About J-Pouch Surgery

-At Houston Colon, minimally invasive surgical procedures are much more prevalent than the national average rate of other surgical centers.
+At Dr. Eric Haas MD, minimally invasive surgical procedures are much more prevalent than the national average rate of other surgical centers.
 We put our patients’ comfort and well-being ahead of anything else by offering this advanced medical practice.
 Patients at our Houston, TX colon and rectal surgery center benefit from reduced downtime, minimal scarring, less openness to infection, and a quicker healing period.
 Contact our team today to learn more about the reduced risks with robotic laparoscopic surgery.